Canada-Switzerland relations

 Bilateral relations

-Canada and Switzerland enjoy close and multifaceted bilateral relations, based upon shared values, commercial interests, people-to-people ties, and a commitment to democracy and human rights.
-Our two countries cooperate closely within multilateral forums and enjoy a robust commercial relationship.
-Canada and Switzerland share French as an official language and both Canada and Switzerland are prosperous, plurilingual, and multi-ethnic societies, as well as federal states.
+Canada and Switzerland enjoy close and multifaceted bilateral relations, based upon strong people-to-people ties, shared fundamental values, and a commitment to supporting democracy, human rights and the rules-based international order.
+Our two countries cooperate closely within multilateral forums and benefit from a robust commercial relationship.
+Canada and Switzerland share French as an official language and are both active in l’Organisation internationale de la Francophonie (OIF).
+Canada and Switzerland are prosperous, plurilingual societies, as well as federal states.

-As the host of numerous United Nations (UN) agencies, the World Trade Organization (WTO), other multilateral organizations and events such as the World Economic Forum in Davos, Switzerland frequently hosts representatives from all levels of Canadian government as well as Canadian business leaders.
-The year 2020 marked the 75th anniversary of Canada-Switzerland diplomatic relations.
+As the host of numerous United Nations (UN) agencies, the World Trade Organization (WTO), and other multilateral organizations and events, Switzerland frequently hosts Canadian officials as well as Canadian business leaders.
+Due to their respective French-speaking populations, Canada and Switzerland are also both member states of the OIF.

 In addition to its embassy in Ottawa, Switzerland has Consulates General in Montréal and Vancouver and Honorary Consuls in five provinces.
 Canada has an embassy in Bern, as well as a Permanent Mission to the WTO and UN (including a Consulate) in Geneva.